Image

 Sage-grouse need large expanses of healthy sagebrush grasslands and functioning hydrologic systems to survive and flourish.
-Conserving sage-grouse benefits a host of other species in the Sagebrush Sea, like pronghorn, elk, mule deer, native trout, pygmy rabbit, and nearly 200 migratory and resident bird species.
+Conserving sage-grouse benefits a host of other species in the Sagebrush Sea, including pronghorn, elk, mule deer, native trout, pygmy rabbit, and nearly 200 migratory and resident bird species.

-Both the Gunnison sage-grouse and the greater sage-grouse are trending toward extinction.
-Currently there are likely 4,000 or less Gunnison sage-grouse left and they are facing a very uncertain future in western Colorado and southeastern Utah where development (energy and residential) and climate change are altering habitat.
+Currently, there are likely 4,000 or less Gunnison sage-grouse left.
+They are facing a very uncertain future in western Colorado and southeastern Utah where development (energy and residential) and climate change are altering habitat.

 While the greater sage-grouse still occur across much of the northern interior west, its populations continue to decline.
-A recent US Geological Survey study found that the Greater sage-grouse has declined 80% rangewide since 1965 and nearly 40% since 2002 and the downward trend is forecast to continue absent stronger conservation.
+A recent US Geological Survey study found that the Greater sage-grouse has declined 80% range wide since 1965 and nearly 40% since 2002 and the downward trend is forecast to continue absent stronger conservation.

 More than half of the Sagebrush Sea natural habitats have been lost to development and agriculture.
-Currently, we continue to lose on average over one million acres of sage-grouse habitat each year to a combination of fires, invasive species, drought, energy development, mining, and roads.
+Currently, we continue to lose on average over one million acres of sage-grouse habitat each year to a combination of fires, invasive species, drought, energy development, mining, transmission and roads.

 Threats